okalangkenneth/IdentityFarmActivities/README.md

 ## Screenshots
 ![Screenshot (12)](https://user-images.githubusercontent.com/68539411/136594257-a88b97ca-7c39-4040-84ce-a901b5e72a48.png)

+The Identity UI has aother portal as shown below which can be adopted to suit the needs of the project.

 <!-- If you have screenshots you'd like to share, include them here. -->

 ## Project Status